nsaranga/cricketstats/README.md

 This script can find team and player statistics along any of the following parameters: Date interval, match type, overs interval, innings, opposition players, opposition teams, venue, event, match result, batting position and more.

 ## How to:
- All you need to do is import getstats in any python script create a search object, call the "stats()" function with the necessary arguments for that search object and run the script through python3.
-The output of the function is a pandas dataframe that can be printed, analysed using pandas methods or served as the input to plotting methods like matplotlib.
+ All you need to do is import cricketstats in any python script create a search object, call the "stats()" function with the necessary arguments for that search object and run the script through python3.
+The output of the function is a Pandas DataFrame that can be printed, analysed using pandas methods or served as the input to plotting methods like matplotlib.

-To understand how to use the module you can use the "example.py" which provides simple example.
+To understand how to use the module you can use the "example.py" which provides a simple example.

 ## To Do:
 1. need ot clean up constant stats with stats dependnet on checks.